 The “senior staff for freight” approach.
 Some businesses route all freight invoices to a senior bookkeeper or financial controller because the coding decisions require someone with enough context to get them right.
 This resolves the accuracy problem but creates a throughput bottleneck.
 Senior time spent on routine coding decisions is not available for the work those roles are actually meant to do.

+A freight invoice workflow built for construction and wholesale complexity operates at the line level from the point of ingestion.
 For a freight invoice with a base cartage charge, fuel levy, and tail-lift fee, the system should:

 - Extract each line independently